GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 *   **Independent Research (`/research`):** AI conducts research (using an enhanced, structured mock `webSearch` tool with more varied results and refined prompt for iterative search) to gather information, formulate new questions, and identify sources.
 UI includes introductory card with placeholder image.
 *   **Conceptual Advanced Q&A (`/advanced/qa-vector-search`):** A UI and flow demonstrating an advanced RAG pattern.
 The flow (`answerGs1QuestionsWithVectorSearch`) **explicitly simulates query embedding generation, then directly calls a conceptual `queryVectorStoreTool` (mock enhanced to accept mock `queryEmbedding` & `queryText`, perform rudimentary keyword-based "relevance" on GS1-specific internal mock data, acknowledge the received embedding, and handle empty results gracefully), and then uses a separate LLM prompt (`synthesizeAnswerFromChunksPrompt`) for answer synthesis.** UI implemented with placeholder image, input for `topK`, displays `retrievedChunksCount`, and flow includes more detailed logging and robust error handling.
 *   **Conceptual Knowledge Graph Query Demo (`/advanced/kg-query-demo`):** A UI and flow (`demonstrateKgQuery`) implemented to interact with a conceptual `queryKnowledgeGraphTool` (mock enhanced for robust error/empty result handling and schema-compliant returns, with improved logging).
 UI implemented with placeholder image to display structured mock KG results.
-*   **Conceptual "Interactive Identifier Validator" (`/validation/identifier`):** Backend AI flow (`validate-identifier.ts` with refined mock validation rules and prompt/output schema for granular details) and UI page implemented.
+*   **Conceptual "Interactive Identifier Validator" (`/validation/identifier`):** Backend AI flow (`validate-identifier.ts` with refined mock validation rules, added symbolic checks for GTIN/GLN length/numeric and GTIN-13 check digit, and prompt/output schema for granular details) and UI page implemented.
 UI displays validated type/value and detailed validation steps.
 Navigation added.
-*   **Conceptual Embedding Generation (`generate-document-embeddings.ts`):** Flow evolved from a mock tool to use a real embedding model (`ai.embed()` with `googleai/text-embedding-004`).
+*   **Conceptual Embedding Generation (`generate-document-embeddings.ts`):** Flow evolved from a mock tool to use a real embedding model (`ai.embed()` with `googleai/text-embedding-004`), assigns unique `chunkId`s (UUIDs), and simulates metadata storage.
 Requires `GOOGLE_API_KEY` for local execution.

 **Architectural and Operational Enhancements (Completed in Phase 1):**
 *   **Scalability:** `apphosting.yaml` updated (`maxInstances: 10`, `minInstances: 0`, `concurrency: 80`, `memoryMiB: 512`, `timeoutSeconds: 60`) for improved scalability and cost-effectiveness of the App Hosting backend.
 *   **Security:** Default deny-all Firestore security rules implemented (`firestore.rules`). `firebase.json` configured for emulator use. **Deployment strategy clarified: Firebase App Hosting is the primary deployment target for the entire Next.js application (frontend and backend Server Actions/Genkit flows).** Conflicting `hosting` and `functions` (for Next.js app deployment) blocks removed from `firebase.json` in favor of App Hosting.
 The emulator configuration in `firebase.json` (e.g., `emulators.hosting.port`) primarily facilitates local testing of Firebase services like Firestore or Auth; the Next.js app itself runs via `npm run dev` (e.g., on `localhost:9002`) for local development against these emulated backends.
 *   **Secrets Management:** `.gitignore` updated to exclude `.env*` and `isa_data_sources/`. `.env` includes a placeholder for `GOOGLE_API_KEY`.
 Strategy for production secrets (Google Secret Manager) documented. `isa_data_sources/gs1_standard_docs_raw/` recommended for local storage of raw documents and is included in `.gitignore`.
 *   **CI/CD & Monitoring:** Initial CI/CD pipeline structure (for App Hosting) and basic monitoring/alerting recommendations outlined in this document.
 A `test` script added to `package.json`.
 *   **Code Structure & Schemas:** Zod schemas for AI flow inputs centralized in `src/ai/schemas.ts`. `DocumentChunkSchema` is canonical.
-All AI flows check for null/undefined outputs from LLM prompts and include comprehensive try-catch blocks returning schema-compliant error objects (fully addressing `output!` assertion risks and Gemini Code Assist feedback).
+All AI flows check for null/undefined outputs from LLM prompts and include comprehensive try-catch blocks returning schema-compliant error objects (fully resolving `output!` assertion risks and Gemini Code Assist feedback).
 *   **Error Handling:** Server actions and AI flows have improved error handling and logging.
 User-facing error messages are more specific. `AiOutputCard` displays errors more prominently with an icon.
 *   **Explainability:** Reasoning steps are dynamically generated by the AI for Q&A and Error Detection features.
 The `AiOutputCard` displays these and cited sources.
 Metric tooltips added.
 *   **UI Polish:** Placeholder images (`next/image` with `placehold.co` and `data-ai-hint`) added to introductory cards on all primary feature pages.
 Sidebar navigation updated.
 Tooltips for metrics added to `AiOutputCard`.
 Enhanced project `README.md`.